iggredible/Learn-Vim/ch07_the_dot_command.md

 pancake, potatoes, fruit-juice,
 ```

-This time, you only need to delete only the comma, not the word preceding it.
+This time, you only need to delete the comma, not the word preceding it.
 Go to the first comma using `f,`.
 Delete the character under the cursor with `x`.
 Repeat with `.` two more times.
 Easy, right?
 Wait, it didn't work!
 Why?

 In Vim, changes exclude motions because they do not update buffer content.
 When running `f,x`, you have two different actions: the command `f,`  moves the cursor and  `x` updates the buffer.
 Only the latter caused a change.
 Contrast that with `df,` from the earlier example.
 In it, `f,` instructs the delete operator where to delete.
 It is a part of the whole delete operator, `df,`.